 Join soprano Emily Brown Gibson, composer Jake Landau, and more for a recital in the historic Holywell Music Room, the oldest purpose-built concert hall in Europe.

-The recital's program celebrates a quality unique to music among all artforms: the need to perform a work in order for it to be communicated to an audience.
+The recital's program celebrates a quality unique to classical music among all artforms: the need to perform a work in order for it to be communicated to an audience.
 A painting by Van Gogh is deliverable to an audience on its own, ready to be viewed and felt, but a symphony by Beethoven exists only as ink on the page until performers bring it to life in sound.
-This idea of having to "realize" older, written work is the feature of this program, expored through the following:
+This idea of having to "realize" older, written work is the feature of this program, explored through the following:

 and more.
 The recital will also feature a performance of "Fragment 96: Atthis", a monodrama on poet Emily Garber's translation of "Fragment 96", by Sappho.